Gregory J. Bonann: Later career

 In addition to his work on Baywatch, Bonann produced several TV pilots, series and TV movies, including Steel Chariots for Fox, Thunder in Paradise starring Hulk Hogan, and a pilot movie for UPN called Avalon: Beyond the Abyss.

 In 2002, NBC and MGM Television launched a new series called She Spies starring Natasha Henstridge.
 After four episodes, the production shut down due to budget overages and creative discord.
 The network and studio turned to Bonann to solve the problems, and production resumed.
 The series went on to complete two seasons and forty episodes.

-In 2008, Bonann and wife Tai Collins, a writer on Baywatch, began developing an action drama series called Rescue 3.
+In 2008, Bonann and wife Tai Collins, a writer on Baywatch, began developing an action-drama series called Rescue 3.
 After partnering with Emmet-Furla Films, financing was raised.
 The series was renamed SAF3, and Dolph Lundgren and J.R.
 Martinez were cast as leads.

 Bonann began filming SAF3 in Cape Town, South Africa in 2013, and twenty episodes were produced independently for first-run syndication.
-It became the first independently financed one-hour drama to air in the U.S. on prime time.
+It became the first independently financed one-hour drama to air in the United States on prime-time.
 To date the series has been sold in sixty-six countries.

+In September 2025, Fox Entertainment and Fremantle announced the reboot of Baywatch, the legendary lifeguard series, to air during the 2026-2027 broadcast season.

 Philanthropy

 In 1992, Bonann and his wife, Collins, launched a non-profit organization called The Camp Baywatch Foundation to benefit homeless and at-risk youth.

 The foundation began by teaching inner city children about water safety through a week-long summer camp at Pepperdine University in Malibu, California.
 Bonann called in favors from Baywatch cast members, Olympic athletes, and other celebrities who volunteered at the camp.
 The children were not only taught to swim in both a pool and the ocean, but each received individual instruction in water safety from LA County Lifeguard, U.S. Coast Guard, and L.A.
 County Fire personnel.
 Since then, the charity has grown into a year-round program, partnering with Los Angeles Unified School District, Los Angeles Department of Recreation and Parks, the Housing Authority of the City of Los Angeles, and the Los Angeles Police Department.
 In addition to the Summer Camp the foundation offers a variety of after-school, summer, and sports programs, as well as educational trips, and college scholarships.

 When the Baywatch television series ended in 2001, the foundation name was changed to "A Chance For Children Foundation".

-NBC's The Today show honored Bonann in 2009 by choosing A Chance For Children as one of their charities of the year.
+NBC's The Today Show honored Bonann in 2009 by choosing A Chance For Children as one of their charities of the year.

 In 2013, while working on SAF3, Bonann and Collins established a new branch of A Chance for Children in Cape Town, South Africa.
 This international extension of the foundation focuses on the education of the children of the townships of Langa, Gugulethu, and Khayelitsha.